joemoose/psiops/docs/playing.md

 ## Actions

 An *action* is any task your character attempts in the game, such as crossing open ground under fire, cracking a Soviet cipher lock, or bluffing your way through a checkpoint.
-The outcome of your action is as you describe it unless the action involves risk or uncertainty.
+The outcome of your action is exactly as you describe it unless the action is meaningful to the mission and involves risk or uncertainty.
 In that case, dice rolls determine the result.

 !!! note